ryan-jonesford/ConvolutionalNN/README.md

 It clearly shows the 6 convolutional layers, the ones colored green have the max pooling contained in them.
 The third fully connected layer I have labeled "Logits"

 #### 3. Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyper-parameters such as learning rate.

 To train the model, I used the [Adam Optimizer](https://arxiv.org/abs/1412.6980) with a learning rate of 0.001, a batch size of 256, and 50 epochs